lballa22/Semantic-Enrichment-of-Museum-Tours/README.md

 ## Approach and High-Level System Design
 - The system comprises front-end and back-end components, with the front-end developed using React and the back-end using FastAPI frameworks in Python.
-- SPARQL queries are executed on an Apache Jena Fuseki server, providing visitors with detailed information about artworks and related pieces in other museums.
+- SPARQL queries are executed on an Apache Jena Fuseki server from AWS EC2 instance, providing visitors with detailed information about artworks and related pieces in other museums.

 ## Ontology Design and Visualization
 - The project's ontology includes graphical representations of relationships between classes and properties, aiding in understanding the data's structure.